minitwit-tdb/DevOps/report/ProcessView.md

 ### Applied branching strategy

 We opted to use part of the GitFlow branching strategy in this project.
-This meant that all new features was developed in feature branches and merged to a development branch, which contained new features that have not been deployed yet.
+This meant that all new features were developed in feature branches and merged into a development branch, which contained new features that have not been deployed yet.
 The master branch is reserved for stable code that will automatically be deployed whenever code is merged to this branch.

-We never had to use hotfix branches since we did not encoutner major issues that needed to be fixed in our production code.
-The only scenario where this could have been done was when we fixed our own artifically indcued regression during the penetration testing assignment.
+We never had to use hotfix branches since we did not encounter major issues that needed to be fixed in our production code.
+The only scenario where this could have been done was when we fixed our own artifically induced regression during the penetration testing assignment.

 Finally we also chose not to use release branches since we found that pull-requests to master provided us with enough confidence in the code.
 In case we had opted to use staging environments, then maybe release branches would have made more sense.